nickvourd/windows-mini-tools/README.md

 4) eternalblue_windows7_auto_gen.sh: This is a automation script which auto generates and converts binaries of eternalblue_windows7.py exploit avoiding to press many commands.
 (Local - Bash)

-5) nc.exe: This a nc executable for Windows platforms.
+5) nc.exe: This is a nc executable for Windows platforms.
 (WIN/EXE)

-6) nc64.exe: This a nc 64 bit executable for Windows platforms.
+6) nc64.exe: This is a nc 64 bit executable for Windows platforms.
 (WIN/EXE)

-7) sbd.exe: This sbd executable for Windows platforms.
+7) sbd.exe: This is a sbd executable for Windows platforms.
+(WIN/EXE)

+8) wget.exe: This is a wget executable for Windows Platforms.
+(WIN/EXE)

+9) whoami.exe: This is a whoami executable for Windows Platforms.
 (WIN/EXE)